 If you live in a hot, humid climate or like to place rugs in your bathroom, you know that mold and mildew are quick to set in.
 Choose a rug liner, like Super-Lock Natural, that will grip your floors no matter how humid it is.

-Made from natural rubber, Super-Lock Natural is made with a classic waffle design, which facilitates optimum airflow between your flooring and rug.
+Made from natural rubber, Super Lock Natural is manufactured with a classic waffle design which facilitates optimum airflow between your flooring and rug.
 It adds a comfortable level of cushioning underfoot while being thin enough to offer a herculean grip on your area rugs.

 Super-Lock Natural is safe for all flooring types, is easy to clean, and doesn’t contain artificial adhesives or plastics.